epoirierIRD/Chlorophyll-Fluorometer/README.md

 We had the chance to meet Michel Hignette (oceanographer and president of ArmorScience, Lannion, France).
 We are very grateful to him for sharing his knowledge on phytoplankton.

-Hence, we would like to thank to Maël Guibré (student at IUT de Lannion) for the time he took to make some videos of the project.
+Hence, we would like to thank Maël Guibré (student at IUT de Lannion) for the time he took to make some videos of the project.

 ## License